 Another thing you may want to consider when drinking caffeinated products is how caffeine can induce breakouts.
 Recent studies have pointed to a rise in cortisol levels due to regular caffeine consumption.
 Cortisol, a hormone associated with stress, may cause skin inflammation.
 It’s the same hormone responsible for your breakouts right after a stressful week at work!

-First off, deep fried food typically cause the skin to produce more oil than necessary.
+First off, deep-fried food typically causes the skin to produce more oil than necessary.

 In addition, oils used in deep-frying, such as vegetable oil and canola oil, are riddled with trans-fats, which contain omega-6 essential fatty acids.

 Now, it’s important to note that on their own, omega-6 fatty acids aren’t exactly bad.
-In fact, they’re a compound needed by your body!
+They’re a compound needed by your body!
 However, as with everything else, these fatty acids in excess can be harmful to the body and the skin.

-If you have too much omega-6 fatty acids, and yet too little omega-3 fatty acids in your diet, you can expect – yet again! – skin inflammation.
-Omega-6 is actually a pro-inflammatory nutrient, much like milk.
-That means it can aggravate any skin condition you have, which is definitely bad for the skin!
+If you have too many omega-6 fatty acids, and yet too few omega-3 fatty acids in your diet, you can expect – yet again! – skin inflammation.
+Omega-6 is a pro-inflammatory nutrient, much like milk.
+That means it can aggravate any skin condition you have, which is bad for the skin!

 But that’s just the tip of the iceberg.
 The more pressing concern with consuming deep-fried food is the presence of free radicals in them.

 Vegetable oils are highly sensitive to heat—they become oxidative and reactive especially at extremely high temperatures.
 Now, cooking food – especially fats – in vegetable oil would cause the oil to oxidize, which forms free radicals.
 Of course, consuming these would mean the release of free radicals in the body as well.